 Each registrar can set up any number of affiliated archiving organizations, which are groups of individual users who can collaborate with each other and share access to records preserved on their organization's behalf.
 The most common example of an archiving organization is a journal in which all of the journal's editors work together, have administrative access to the records preserved on the journal's behalf and decide which individuals to include in the organization.

 Creating new archiving organizations is easy for registrars.
 Just select "Organizations" in the main dropdown menu.
 Click "add new organization," enter the name of the organization in the form and submit.

 Assigning users to archiving orgs

 To assign a user to an archiving organization, just click the organization's name in the list of organizations within your network.
 Then click "add organization user," enter the user's email address, and submit.
-If the user already has a Perma account, you'll be asked to confirm her addition to the archiving organization.
-If the person doesn't have a Perma account, you'll be asked to create one for her, and we'll send her a verification email so she can get up and running with Perma.
+If the user already has a Perma account, you'll be asked to confirm their addition to the archiving organization.
+If the person doesn't have a Perma account, you'll be asked to create one for them, and we'll send them a verification email so they can get up and running with Perma.

 Users can be affiliated with more than one archiving org.
 To assign someone to another org, click on "Organization users" in the main dropdown menu," then click "add organization user," enter the user's email address and select the appropriate archiving org.

 Authority and responsibilities

 The members of an organization can create Perma Records on behalf of the organization.
 They also can affiliate other Perma users with the organization or remove users from the organization.